 If you are able to do so safely, gradually expose the greyhound to other breeds of dog in a positive manner.
 Start with large dogs (greyhounds are usually quite comfortable around dogs of a similar size) and work your way down to smaller dogs.
 Both dogs should always be on-leash and the greyhound should always be muzzled during this socialisation to make sure everyone stays safe.

 Where possible allow your greyhound some time in a home environment rather than the kennel environment.
 Let them spend time in a backyard environment and allow them some supervised access into the house to acclimatise them to a home environment.

-If the greyhound has never raced, make sure it can be handled.
-Greyhounds need to be able to walk on a lead and be familiar with being in a car or trailer.
+If the greyhound has never raced, make sure it can be easily handled.
+Greyhounds need to be able to walk on a leash and be familiar with being in a car or trailer.
 If the greyhound has never been off your property, the more exposure you can give him to people other than yourself (both adults and children) the easier it will be for him to cope when he comes to GAP.